 Cal Newport's So Good They Can't Ignore You flips the usual narrative: passion is a byproduct of mastery, not a prerequisite.
 You don't love a thing first and then get good at it.
 You get good at a thing, and somewhere along the way, you start to love it.

-This matters because "follow your passion" pushes you toward whatever you're most emotional about today.
-That's rarely where you have the skills, positioning, or market.
+Everyone says follow your passion.
+Actually, passion is downstream of competence, and competence is what the market actually pays for.
 The better question isn't what do I love? but what do I have skills in that people will also pay for?

 That's two circles, overlapping.
 The overlap is your opportunity.